hyperfield/yt-channel-downloader/README.md

 - **Playlist Downloads**: Download all or some videos from a playlist URL.
 - **Channel Downloads**: Download all or some videos from a channel URL.
 - **Single Video or Audio Downloads**: Type in a single video link and download it.
+- **Thumbnail Downloads**: Download thumbnails for each of your videos.
 - **Private and Age-Restricted Videos**: Download media on behalf of your Youtube account.

 ### Coming Soon